-The European Court of Human Rights found that the conviction of the owner and chief editor of a newspaper for publishing an interview with a commander of the Kurdistan Workers’ Party violated the right to freedom of expression.
+The Grand Chamber of the European Court of Human Rights in its judgment found that the conviction of the owner and chief editor of a newspaper for publishing an interview with a commander of the Kurdistan Workers’ Party violated the right to freedom of expression.
 The owner had been sentenced to a fine, and the editor to a fine and six months imprisonment.
 Notwithstanding the growing concern regarding the security situation in parts of the country, the Court held that mere publication of an interview with a designated hostile organization could not itself justify an interference with the applicants’ freedom of expression.
 It also found that Turkish courts had failed to have sufficient regard to the public’s right to be informed.

 Kamil Tekin Sürek and Yücel Özdemir, the major shareholder and the chief editor of the Turkish weekly review Haberde Yorumda Gerçek, published an interview with the second-in-command of the Kurdistan Workers’ Party along with a joint declaration by four Kurdish organizations.
 At the material time, the PKK and the four organizations were designated as terror groups by Turkish Government.

 The interview posed questions around the position of the United States with respect to the status of Kurdish people and the views of the PKK on the rapidly changing political environment in Turkey.
 The interviewer referred to the Turkish territory where the majority of Kurdish people reside as Kurdistan.
 The joint declaration, which was published in a later edition, read in part: